Mort the Chicken: Reception

-Mort the Chicken received unfavorable reviews according to the review aggregation website GameRankings.
+Mort the Chicken received unfavorable reviews.

 Legacy

-Mort is featured in the 2023 game Pizza Tower as a power-up in the stage "Fun Farm", allowing the player to double jump and attack enemies.
-Ed Annunziata, the creator of the character, gave permission for the character to be used in the game.
+Mort is featured in the 2023 game Pizza Tower as a power-up in the stage "Fun Farm", allowing the player to double jump, attack enemies and launch themselves from hooks.
+Ed Annunziata, the creator of the character, gave permission for the character to be used in the game when asked by the creator of Pizza Tower, McPig.